Concierge Medical House Calls . 212-252-2305

 Born and raised in Manhattan, my work is informed by an interest in the arts and culture, and the sacred and often mysterious transitions of birth, illness and death.
 It may not sound like it, but I am a traditional physician, an MD who listens and uses the healing power of touch and gentle presence to care for the whole patient.

-A member of the medical staff at the University Medical Center at Princeton, I earned my medical degree from New York Medical College.
-I graduated from the Family Medicine Residency Program at Hunterdon Medical Center in Flemington, NJ and am Board Certified in Family Medicine and in Hospice and Palliative Medicine.
+I earned my medical degree from New York Medical College and graduated from the Family Medicine Residency Program at Hunterdon Medical Center in Flemington, NJ.
 I am licensed to practice in New York and New Jersey.

 I started a house calls practice in 2007 while raising four children in Princeton, NJ, devoting myself full-time to the care of patients in their own homes.
 I truly love my work and find pleasure in it every day.
-In my free time, I enjoy writing, walking in the woods or the park with my dog Winston, biking around the city, contra dancing (or just dancing around the living room), practicing yoga and meditation, catching up on the news, and spending time with family and friends.
+In my free time, I enjoy writing, walking in the woods or the park, biking around the city, contra dancing (or just dancing around the living room), practicing yoga and meditation, catching up on the news, and spending time with family and friends.

 Home visits, long an important tool of the traditional family doctor, make it easier for the very ill to remain near loved ones and to stay as well and as comfortable as possible.
 For patients with multifaceted or multiple medical problems, particularly those who have avoided or been unable to go out to see a doctor, it may take a few visits to bring all problems under control.
 I am here to work with you to bring calm and simplicity into your life.